VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 ```

 This statement sets the window procedure function of the main window to be
-HelloWinProc, and all the messages sent to the window are handled by this
+`HelloWinProc`, and all the messages sent to the window are handled by this
 function.

 ```cpp